How are nanomaterials regulated under REACH?

 Mid-2019, the Council of the European Union asked the European Commission to extend the mandate of the European Chemicals Agency (ECHA) so that it can collect and make available research data on the characterization, hazard and potential effect of exposure of nanoform substances that were not previously registered under REACH, their annual tonnage being below the threshold of one ton per year17Cf.
 “Council conclusions on chemicals”, Council of the EU, 26 June 2019.

-The establishment of the r-nano register in France, sustained by a mandatory declaration from 100 grams per year, shows that it is possible.
+The establishment of the r-nano register in France, nurrished by a mandatory declaration of nanomaterials above 00 grams per year, shows that it is possible.
 A Europe-wide nanomaterials register has been requested by member states and NGOs for several years.
 It is high time that the European Union gives itself the means to do so if it wants to strengthen the confidence of citizens in public authorities and in European procedures for the protection of health and the environment.

 A fund financed by the companies that import, produce or use these manufactured nanomaterials, would allow to mutualize the cost of characterization tools and independent research on the risks associated with nanomaterials and thus remedy the current lack of means.
 Entrusted to a public intermediary that would act as a “firewall”, the funds would be directed to independent laboratories.
 Together with a robust and transparent evaluation procedure for projects and results (with openness to NGOs and citizens), this “nanosafety” account would also guarantee better reliability of results and restore confidence.